Georgia-Pacific and Asbestos

 Many people risked mesothelioma or lung cancer because of asbestos in Georgia-Pacific products.
 People at risk included employees who worked in Georgia-Pacific or Bestwall Gypsum factories who often worked around asbestos without adequate safety gear for protection.

 Construction workers had some of the highest risks of exposure to asbestos from Georgia-Pacific products.
-Workers sanded joint compound after applying it and letting it dry.
-This created asbestos dust that anyone working on the site could inhale.
+After applying joint compound and letting it dry, workers sanded it, creating asbestos dust that anyone working on the site could inhale.

 Workers that likely experienced asbestos exposure from Georgia-Pacific asbestos construction materials include: